-One of the key benefits of the Chase Hyatt Visa is the free anniversary night credited to your account every year at a Category 1 through 4 Hyatt property.
+One of the key benefits of The World Of Hyatt Credit Card is the free anniversary night credited to your account every year at a Category 1 through 4 Hyatt property.

 While the most aspirational Hyatt properties are often at least a Category 5 and typically Categories 6 or 7, there are still some great gems in the Category 1 through 4 lineup, such as the Andaz Peninsula Papagayo Resort in Costa Rica, the Park Hyatt in Saigon and the Park Hyatt in Siem Reap, and both of the main Hyatt properties in Seattle, the Hyatt at Olive 8 and the Grand Hyatt Seattle.